 - Cut your paper very straight-edged.
 I recommend using an Xacto blade and a big ruler or something to get a very exact edge.
 This will make a huge difference in getting a professional look that no one will realize is paper (without touching it, anyway).

 - Hide the seams.
-This is the best trick for getting a really nice look with contact paper.
+This is the best trick for getting a really nice look with Contact Paper.
 On a table leg, for example, put the seam on the part of the leg that faces inward.
 For flat surfaces, try to tuck the paper under an edge whenever possible.
+You might also cover just the top surface and not even try to cover the edges.
+That can be a good look.

 - Use an Xacto blade to remove any uneven paper edges.
 In theory, you shouldn’t have any if you used an Xacto blade in the first place, but mistakes happen.